nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_payload.md

 summary: "Details of the FHIR resources which make up the payload for the Send Federated Consultation Summary use case."
 ---

-Please refer to [Send Document - Payload structure](senddocument_payload) for a summary of the payload structure which **SHALL** be used to fulfil the "Send Federated Consultation Summary" use case.
+Please refer to [Send Document - Payload structure](senddocument_payload) for a summary of the payload structure which **SHALL** be used to fulfil the [Send Federated Consultation Summary](http://localhost:4006/senddocument_fedcon_overview.html#federated-appointments-use-case) use case.

 The following sections describe the resources which form the payload. i.e. the resources which will be present as entries of the [ITK-Payload-Bundle](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-Payload-Bundle-1) resource which acts as a container for the payload.